-Heat-related illness is responsible for thousands of hospital visits annually by young athletes.
-In fact, the leading cause of death and disability in high school athletes is due to heat-related illnesses.
 Heat-related fatalities that occurred during sports have more than doubled since 1975.
 The largest demographic group for heat-related illnesses is the youth.
 The youth account for approximately 47.6% of all heat-related illnesses.
 In fact, the Centers for Disease Control (CDC) estimates that there is an average of more than 9,000 heat illnesses among high school athletes annually [1, 2].